voblinggit/GateRetailAR/index.md

 ## Information Collection And Use
 We collect several different types of information for various purposes to provide and improve our Service to you.

+We use TrueDepth API technologies (ARKit, with automatic estimation of the real-world directional lighting environment) to create AR effects within the App.
+We do not share information with third parties, do not store or process in any other way the data which we accessed and used via TrueDepth API.
+For more information about TrueDepth API technologies you may visit https://support.apple.com/en-us/HT208108.

 ## Types of Data Collected

 ### Personal Data